michaelgrosner/tribeca/README.md

 ### Help

-If you need support contact me at [21.co/analpaper](https://21.co/analpaper/).
+If you need installation or usage support contact me at [21.co/analpaper](https://21.co/analpaper/) (non-free high-priority service).

 ### Issues

-To request new features open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Feature%20request) and explain your improvement.
+To request new features open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Feature%20request) and explain your improvement as you consider.

 To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all the relevant log messages (run `nodejs K.js` to see the output).